ni/measurement-plugin-converter-python/src/ui_creator/README.md

 ## How to install?

+- Please find the wheel file in the latest release.
 - Place the UI Creator wheel file parallel to the [install.bat](../../batch_files/install.bat).
 - Run the `install.bat` file by double clicking it.